 The value of a relationship can only be defined by those parties who live in it.
-The best we can do is observe what we percieve to be a tokenistic, positive looking relationship from a safe distance.
-As close as we are to someone there’s no way for us to know exactly what happens on the inside walls of another human’s heart, nor is there a method of becoming intimately entwined in the space between 2 (without being a creep).
+The best we can do is observe what we perceive to be a tokenistic, positive looking relationship from a safe distance.
+As close as we are to another human, there’s no way for us to know exactly what happens on the inside walls of their heart, nor is there a method of becoming intimately entwined in the space between 2 (without being a creep).

 Each individual has unique ideals and desires and places varying emphasis on love, security, intimacy and connectedness.
 Something that may seem too abstract to measure, but nonetheless important is the holistic fit of your relationship based on how it makes you feel.
 Does my relationship make me want to be a better person?
 In every facet of development that I see relevant?
 To help evaluate we’re often met with the question of categorisation; and that is what i’ve divided here by the terms, ‘To Reach’ or ‘To Settle.’

 In the search for a potential partner, just like in life, we choose to reach or settle.
 ‘To Settle’ means ultimately you want to be with someone that makes you feel comfortable.
 They may fall into the category of being ‘average’, i.e

 not exactly what you had hoped for, but more critically it becomes glaringly obvious that many elements of their personality or persona need improvement.
 You may be overwhelmed by a niggling sense of ‘but…’ Everything is okay, but it’s not amazing.
 A large facet of settling comes down to comfort.
 What may be perceived happily as comfort to begin with, will most likely evolve into boredom and eventually, doubt.